-Led by: Hammersmith and Fulham and Hounslow in partnership with Social Finance.
+Led by: Hounslow, and Brent in partnership with Social Finance.

 Idea in a nutshell: To develop a prototype multi-agency data platform that equips frontline workers with better information about the residents in their care.
 The project aims to develop and test a prototype digital solution that builds on a similar tool, called “Family Context” used in Children’s services.

 For people receiving care: More holistic support that looks at long-term solutions by taking into account their whole context (family, relationships, and other needs), not just borough-involved social care interactions.

 For borough social workers: Better information about the wider needs of the individual, and which other organisations have already been involved with the person receiving care.
 This will, in turn, empower them to make better decisions on the ground.

 How we envisage this will work in practice

 The project aims to develop a prototype multi-agency data platform for use within the First Contact Team in Adult Social Care, building on the Family Context tool which seeks to help children’s social care practitioners better support families.
 The platform will be designed around the needs of adult social care practitioners and will seek to identify the most useful data sets so that people needing care can be supported in a timely and appropriate way.

 With data being a key enabler, the project will also consider information governance, proportionality and the ethics of information sharing between different agencies.
 This project is a great opportunity to test new ways of working for frontline practitioners by using multi-agency data in a different way.

 How does it support LOTI’s ambitions for radical new service models?